 Step 2 – Potential Adopter Screening

 In your pets’ advertising, you remain anonymous.
-All calls and inquiries are directed to us, and will be handled by our staff.
+With the exception of folks on our “Listing Only” Rehoming Package, all calls and inquiries are directed to us, and will be handled by our staff.
 We will pre-screen potential adopters before sending anyone your way.
-We endeavor to provide you with a short list of the best qualified potential adopters, to make the process easier for you.
+We will do our best to provide you with a short list of the best qualified potential adopters, to make the process easier for you.
 We know how emotionally difficult rehoming your beloved pet is for you, and want to spare you the trauma of having to deal with people who are unsuitable.

-Once received, the application is screened, and we check their references.
-In the US, we are able to do a background check to ensure that there is no criminal record or history of animal abuse or neglect.
+Once we receive the form through our SSL secure applications system, the application is carefully reviewed, and we do a background check to ensure that there is no criminal record or history of animal abuse or neglect.

 Step 3 – Contacting a Potential Adopter